MohitMourya01/House_price_prediction/README.md

 - Ensure both **FastAPI** and **Streamlit** servers are running simultaneously.
 - Re-run `train.py` whenever you update your dataset.
-- You can replace `mock_housing_data.csv` with a real Indian housing dataset for better accuracy.
+- You can replace `mock_housing_data.csv` with a real housing dataset for better accuracy.

 ---